-In December 2021, we entered into an At-the-Market Offering Sales Agreement, or ATM, with Virtu Americas, LLC, as sales agent, pursuant to which we may sell shares of common stock with an aggregate offering price of up to \$25 million.
-During the three and nine months ended September 30, 2023, we sold no shares of our common stock pursuant to the ATM.
-As of September 30, 2023, shares of our common stock having an aggregate value of \$23.5 million remained available for sale under the ATM.
-Also in May 2023, we entered into a \$16.6 million contingent convertible debt agreement, or Debt Agreement, with the Lenders.
+In May 2023, we entered into the \$16.6 million Debt Agreement with the Lenders.
 Subject to certain terms and conditions, the Lenders may convert all or any part of the outstanding Convertible Term Loan and accrued and unpaid interest at any time prior to maturity into shares of our common stock at a conversion price equal to \$9.34 per share, subject to customary anti-dilution adjustments.
-Additionally, all outstanding Convertible Term Loan, including accrued and unpaid interest, will mandatorily convert into shares of our common stock, at the conversion price, on such date, if any, when the closing price per share of our common stock has been equal to or greater than \$24.00 for 30 consecutive trading days prior to such date.
-On March 10, 2023, SVB was closed by the California Department of Financial Protection and Innovation, which also appointed the FDIC as receiver.
-We are aware that there can be no assurance that the Term Loans will be available to us for borrowing nor whether SVB or any successor lender(s) will be willing to work with us on any modifications to the current Convertible Term Loan or Debt Agreement.
-Any amounts due under the Convertible Term Loan, including interest payments, will remain payable to any successor lender(s).
+Additionally, all outstanding amounts under the Convertible Term Loan, including accrued and unpaid interest, will mandatorily convert into shares of our common stock, at the conversion price, on such date, if any, when the closing price per share of our common stock has been equal to or greater than \$24.00 for 30 consecutive trading days prior to such date.
+We are aware that there can be no assurance that the Term Loans will be available to us for borrowing nor whether the Lenders will be willing to work with us on any modifications to the current Convertible Term Loan or Debt Agreement.

-As of September 30, 2023, there were 1,461,982 shares of our common stock subject to outstanding options and 507,875 subject to outstanding restricted stock units, almost all of which have been registered under the Securities Act on Form S-8.
+As of March 31, 2024, there were 1,928,443 shares of our common stock subject to outstanding options and 1,228,875 subject to outstanding restricted stock units, almost all of which have been registered under the Securities Act on Form S-8.
 The shares so registered can be freely sold in the public market after being issued to the option holder upon exercise, except to the extent they are held by an affiliate of ours, in which case such shares will become eligible for sale in the public market as permitted by Rule 144 under the Securities Act.
-Furthermore, as of September 30, 2023, there were approximately 5,120,243 shares of our common stock subject to outstanding warrants to purchase common stock, with a weighted average exercise price of \$5.68 per share.
-To the extent these warrants are exercised, the shares underlying these warrants may be immediately sold in the public market.
+Furthermore, as of March 31, 2024, there were approximately 18,032,322 shares of our common stock subject to outstanding warrants to purchase common stock, with a weighted average exercise price of \$5.06 per share, and 142,857 shares of our common stock subject to outstanding pre-funded warrants, with an exercise price of \$0.001 per share.
+To the extent any of these warrants are exercised, the shares underlying these warrants may be immediately sold in the public market.
+In February 2024, we announced the sale and issuance of warrants to purchase up to 13,086,151 shares of common stock (or pre-funded warrants), with an exercise price of \$4.906 per share (or \$4.906 per pre-funded warrant), in a concurrent private placement with the sale of 13,086,151 shares of common stock sold in a registered direct offering.
+We registered the shares underlying these warrants (or pre-funded warrants) for resale on Form S-3, which was declared effective on May 6, 2024.
+If these shares are issued upon exercise of the warrants (or pre-funded warrants), they may be immediately sold in the public market.